iOSDevSpace/iosdevspace/README.md

 ## Join

 To join iOS Dev Space, head over to [iOSDev.space](https://iosdev.space/).
 It is encouraged to make a donation if you are able to.
-Please do so on [OpenCollective](https://opencollective.com/iosdevspace) or [Ko-Fi](https://ko-fi.com/iosdevspace).
+Please do so on [OpenCollective](https://opencollective.com/iosdevspace).

 If you do make a donation, then please let @heyjaywilson know or say you did in your reason to join the server.
 To know how donations are used, the check out the [donations doc](./docs/donations.md).